dodo-diiid/openshift-cartridge-nginx-php7/README.md

 Nginx will automatically include `.openshift/nginx.conf.erb` file.

 #### Best nginx configuration for Laravel users
-Change file `.openshift/nginx.conf.erb` to like this
+Edit file `.openshift/nginx.conf.erb` to like this
 ```
 # Enable Gzip
 gzip  on;